muratk5n/thirdwave/en/index.md

 ---

-*Battlestar Galactica* was good scifi - it brought back some realism to the genre.
+*Battlestar Galactica* was good scifi - it brought back some realism back to the genre.
 It did away with "beam weapons", the ships were shooting physical objects at eachother..
 Ships were powered by a *fuel*, something substantial, not "charged".
 The fuel was a material called tylium, they were mining for it, it was a physical object carried from one place to another - the most optimal way of carrying energy.

 ---